SSTIA/fun-portal/README.md

 ## Introduction

 > Gomoku/Renju is an abstract strategy board game played in a 15 by 15 board.
-To avoid ambiguity, Gomoku/Renju here applies Renju rule, which means continuous line of five wins with fouls for black stone.
+To avoid ambiguity, Gomoku/Renju here uses Renju rule, which means continuous line of five wins with fouls for black stone.

 More information about Renju, see [Study Renju](http://www.renju.net/study/rules.php)